Experimental investigation relating free-surface features to sub-surface turbulence: Number and cumulative area of detected structures

-More understanding is gleamed by considering the relative contribution to the relative area from dimples \(\Area_d(t)\).
-This contribution \emph{does} display the same lag as in the panel above, Fig.\ \ref{fig:DNS-hor-div-area-combo}a (indeed the two graphs are very similar but for an overall scaling).
-A story emerges: scars appear at the same time as an upwelling boil appears, yet as the upwelling boil they encircle expands, they become too shallow to detect before the upwelling event is over.
+Figure \ref{fig:DNS-hor-div-area-combo}a is a reproduction of Fig.~3(a) in BA, depicting the time series of the number of detected dimples at the surface, \(N_d(t)\) (blue curve), alongside the mean-square (MS) surface divergence $\MSbetas(z)$ (red curve).
+The two curves are closely correlated, yet the dimple count lags behind the surface divergence: dimples arrive a little after the upwelling event (and therefore the peak in surface divergence) and then persist for some time after.
+The same time series for surface divergence is plotted in Fig.~\ref{fig:DNS-hor-div-area-combo}b alongside curves for time series of the relative area covered by dimples and scars, $\Area(t)$, (blue, solid curve) and time series of the relative area of dimples or scars only, $\Area_d(t)$ (blue, dot-dashed curve) and $\Area_s(t)$ (light blue, dashed curve), respectively.
+Considering first $\Area(t)$ and $\MSbetas(z)$, the correlation is even more pronounced than that in panel (a), particularly since there is no longer any time lag between the two curves.
+Considering the relative contributions from $\Area_d(t)$ and $\Area_s(t)$ separately, instead of their aggregate $\Area(t)$, sheds light on what causes this change.
+The time evolution of the dimple area $S_d(t)$ \emph{does} display the same lag as in the panel above, Figure\, \ref{fig:DNS-hor-div-area-combo}a---indeed, the two graphs are very similar but for an overall scaling---yet this is not the case for the area covered by scars, $S_s(t)$.
+The latter overlaps temporally with the surface divergence.
+This is consistent with our general observations of the turbulent free-surface: scars appear at the same time as an upwelling boil, yet as the upwelling boil they encircle expands, they become too shallow to detect before the upwelling event is over.
 Dimples, in contrast, are delayed and contribute only a small fraction of the area most of the time, yet their ability to linger after the upwelling event is over counteracts the early disappearance of scars.

-In conclusion, Fig.\ \ref{fig:DNS-hor-div-area-combo} shows that, at least in this example case, using the combined area of dimples and scars is not only an easier, but also a better proxy of surface divergence than the dimple count.
-The same observation holds for all our DNS data sets, not only at the surface but also in correlation with $\MSbeta(z)$ at depths underneath the surface.
+In conclusion, Fig.~\ref{fig:DNS-hor-div-area-combo} shows that, at least in this example case, using the combined area of dimples and scars is not only an easier, but also a better proxy of surface divergence than the dimple count.
+The same observation holds for all our DNS datasets, not only at the surface but also in correlation with $\MSbeta(z)$ at depths underneath the surface.

 The sharp spikes seen in the dimple-area graph, which appear directly beneath surges in total area, are near-circular scars misattributed as dimples of large area.
-This false-positive error could be removed fairly easily with a more thoughtful sorting criterion than simply the eccentricity \citep[as proposed by][]{babiker2023, aarnes2025}, yet we leave them in to show the advantage of not needing to distinguish between the types.
+This false-positive error could be removed fairly easily with a more thoughtful sorting criterion than simply the eccentricity, yet we leave them in to show the advantage of not needing to distinguish between the types.